elbb/elbb-dev-environment/README.md

 ./dobi.sh dev-environment-concourse-stop
 ```

-When the environment is started, docker volumes for concourse database, MinIO and docker registry are created and used by these services.
-This has the advantage, that the history is kept after a restart of the concourse environment.
+When the environment is started, docker volumes for Concourse database, MinIO and docker registry are created and used by these services.
+This has the advantage, that the history is kept after a restart of the Concourse environment.

-To set a concourse environment to the default state, this can also be done with dobi.
+To set a Concourse environment to the default state, this can also be done with dobi.

 ```sh
 ./dobi.sh dev-environment-concourse-clean
 ```

-### concourse CI server
+### Concourse CI server

 #### General